icepack/icepack/README.md

 * [parmetis](http://glaros.dtc.umn.edu/gkhome/metis/metis/overview) Graph partitioning library, for parallel computations.
 * [valgrind](http://valgrind.org/) memory debugger

-Additionally, while the GCC compiler usually generates faster assembly code, we recommend using Clang for development purposes.
+While the GCC compiler usually generates faster assembly code, we recommend using Clang for development purposes.
 Icepack uses the deal.II library for finite element computations, which relies quite heavily on C++ templates.
 Clang gives far more helpful error messages for mistakes in code than GCC does, especially when debugging improper use of templates.
 Additionally, the clang memory and address sanitizers can find subtle bugs easily.